Wordpress Membership Plugin - MemberWing. And it’s free!

 You'll see bunch of warnings on this page regarding "mod rewrite" rules and ".htaccess" file.
 Just ignore these - we are not using Apache so WP Super Cache cannot find apache specific places to write settings.
 We did it for WP Super Cache already inside of 'wordpress_params.super_cache' - which contains "translation" of caching rules from Apache to Nginx.

-Your WP Super Cache-ed blog should be up and running now at fullest speed. - Make 'wp-content' directory a bit more secure: sudo chmod -R 755 /home/public_html/mydomain.com/public/wp-content - Goto Manage->Categories.
+• Make ‘wp-content’ directory a bit more secure: sudo chmod -R 755 /home/public_html/mydomain.com/public/wp-content – Goto Manage->Categories.
 Create few categories with subcategories.

 - Goto Write->Post - create few posts and assign them to subcategory, publish, save.